perrystephenson/midas/README.md

 [Proof of Concept - Replacement Sentences](./Experimentation/Replacement.md) - Explored the use of the Word Mover's Distance as a way of identifying potential replacement sentences.

+[Tuning GloVe](./Experimentation/Tuning.md) - Trained a series of GloVe models using different dimensions and skip-window lengths and evaluated the resulting model using a standard test set.

+[Implementation](./Implementation.md) - A first pass at connecting all of the elements together.

+[Web App](./webapp/app.R) - A live demonstration system built using the `shiny` and `shinydashboard` packages.
+Several computationally expensive steps are completed using the [PrepareWebApp.R](./PrepareWebApp.R) script.
+A copy of this live demonstration is hosted on [shinyapps.io](http://midas.perrys.cloud/)

 ## Documentation

 [Data Science Hygiene](./Documentation/DataScienceHygiene.md) - an attempt to distil the concept of "good practice" for a rapidly developing field into a single list.
 Posted to [CIC Around blog](https://15-9203.ca.uts.edu.au/data-science-hygiene/) Friday 16th September (requires UTS login).